Hengle/TEDCore/README.md

 | AssetBundleLoadType | LoadType           | The load type, Simulate, StreamingAssets, and Network |
 | Action&lt;bool&gt;        | onInitializeFinish | The initialize callback method                        |

-### Resource Manager
+### Resource
-Resource Manager is designed to get the asset from Resources folder or AssetBundle automatically.
+The module is designed to get the asset from Resources folder or AssetBundle automatically.
 You can simply load or load asynchronously the asset to memory through Resource Manager.

 #### Namespace
 TEDCore.Resource

-#### Public Methods
+#### Public Methods - ResourceManager
 | Name                                                                                                                 | Parameters                                                                                                                                                                                                                                                                       | Description                      |
 |----------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------|
 | LoadAsync&lt;T&gt;(string assetName, Action&lt;T&gt; callback, bool unloadAutomatically = true)                                  | T: The load type of the asset<br>assetName: The asset name or path you want to load<br>callback: The callback when the asynchronously loads is completed<br>unloadAutomatically: Unload the asset automatically or not                                                           | Asynchronously loads asset.      |